“Yum, sodium nitrate!” Ever hear someone say that before sinking their teeth into a juicy hot dog or some crispy bacon?

 - Read the label.
 Check the list of ingredients before adding food to your grocery cart.
 Don’t buy products with known additives, and beware of any ingredients you can’t pronounce.

-“Follow these tips to enjoy food that is not only more nutritious but also fresher and more naturally flavorful,” says Ms. Patton.
+“Follow these tips to enjoy food that is not only more nutritious but also fresher and more naturally flavorful,” Patton says.